Fred LaRue: "Bagman" for Watergate burglary pay-off

-Jailed for obstruction of justice

 He pleaded guilty to obstruction of justice on June 27, 1973 and served four and a half months in custody at the Maxwell Air Force Base near Montgomery, Alabama.
 LaRue's fellow Watergate-convicts John Mitchell and Charles Colson also served their prison time at Maxwell AFB.

 Life after prison

 LaRue refused to testify against Nixon or any other Watergate figure.
 One of Nixon's first public appearances after his resignation as president came three years later in 1977 at a "Salute to the Military" in Biloxi, directed by LaRue.

-LaRue died in Biloxi, Mississippi, and was cremated.
-He was survived by his wife, Joyce Burleson LaRue, and six children.
+LaRue died in Biloxi, Mississippi on July 24, 2004.